danking/hail-cloud-docs/how-to-cloud-with-hail.md

 This creates a Google-managed Spark cluster named `your-name-here-test`.
 Google's Spark cluster management service is called Dataproc.
 Don't worry about cost yet!
-This cluster costs less than a dollar per hour, very cheap!
+This cluster costs less than a dollar per hour.
+Very cheap!
 It only has one leader node and two worker nodes.

 Any cluster started by `hailctl` has a Jupyter notebook server running on the leader node.
 Connect to this Jupyter notebook server: